-Pavement sections can be grade supported on a minimum of twelve (12) inches of properly structural fill.
+Pavement sections can be grade supported on a minimum of twelve (12) inches of properly compacted low plasticity structural fill, Class "C" fly ash, portland cement or lime-treatment of the on-site high plastic clays can also be performed.
+The crushed stone base can be included in the 12 inches of remediation recommended in the areas of undocumented fill and fat clay.
 Proof-rolling, as discussed earlier in this report, should be accomplished to identify soft or unstable soils that should be removed from the pavement area prior to fill placement and/or pavement construction.
 These soils should be replaced with properly compacted structural fill as described earlier in this report.